Contains the active ingredient sumatriptan (as sumatriptan succinate)

 It also contains the following inactive ingredients:

-Opadry White, Pink (depending on the colour, contains hypromellose, polyethylene glycol, titanium dioxide, iron oxide red,
+Opadry Pink (50 mg only) which contains hypromellose, polyethylene glycol, titanium dioxide, iron oxide red and iron oxide

 This medicine is gluten-free, sucrose-free, tartrazine-free and free of other azo dyes.